adnantium/ats/README.md

 ### TODO
 - [ ] Setup docker
+  - [ ] Add export of `requirements.txt` from `poetry`
 - [ ] Switch to postgres (currently using sqllite)
 - [ ] Check with `pylint`
 - [ ] Check with `mypy`
 - [ ] Verify formatting with `black` (mostly done)
 - [ ] Switch to `pytest`
+- [ ] Ensure unused HTTP methods are deactivated for each endpoint
+- [ ] Add design and implementation notes to README